Marwito/minutehero-webapp/README.md

 10. Tell Marc Püls that the bug fix or feature is ready for deployment on production.

-11. Marc Püls: Merge branch 'staging' into 'master'
+11. Marc Püls: Merge branch 'staging' into 'master'.

         $ git pull
         $ git checkout master